awj100/jQuery.numberOnly.js/README.md

 * `keyCodeMode`: when set to `true`, typing *any* key will result in that key's character code being written to the browser's console.
 The intention is to make it easier to add to the 'permitted' array of permitted characters. **NOTE**: This is not included in the minified version, only in the *.debug.js* version.
 Default: `false`.

 #### Example
-The following snippet demonstrates how to add **numberOnly** to all elements with the CSS class "*number-only*", while also specifying that hyphens (`-`) are permitted, but that pasting is *not* permitted:
+The following snippet demonstrates how to add **numberOnly** to all elements with the CSS class "*number-only*", while also specifying that hyphens (`-`) are permitted but that pasting is *not* permitted:

 ```
 $(".number-only").numberOnly({